Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Experiments

-We conduct comprehensive evaluations on two psychological examination benchmarks: \begin{itemize} \item \textbf{Psychological counselor examination benchmark (PCEB)} \cite{hu2024psycollm}: this consists of 3,863 multiple-choice questions (MCQ) and 100 open-ended case analysis items, curated from the official National Psychological Counselor Examination in China. \item \textbf{CPsyExam test set} \cite{zhao2025cpsyexam}: this includes 4,102 questions spanning 39 distinct psychological subfields.
-Following the original protocol, we evaluate under both zero-shot and five-shot settings, ensuring consistency by using identical exemplars across all evaluated models in the latter setting. \end{itemize}
+\boldpara{Benchmarks and Evaluation Metrics.} We conduct comprehensive evaluations on two professional psychological benchmarks: \begin{itemize}[leftmargin=*] \item \textbf{Psychological counselor examination benchmark (PCEB)} \cite{hu2024psycollm}: this consists of 3,863 multiple-choice questions (MCQ) and 100 open-ended case analysis items, curated from the official National Psychological Counselor Examination in China. \item \textbf{CPsyExam test set} \cite{zhao-etal-2025-cpsyexam}: this includes 4,102 questions spanning 39 distinct psychological subfields.
+We evaluate under both zero-shot and five-shot settings, ensuring consistency by using identical exemplars across all evaluated models in the latter setting. \end{itemize}

-Note that the MCQ comprises two types of questions: MCQ with only a single correct option (SMCQ), and MCQ with multiple correct options (MMCQ).
-The aforementioned dataset generally contains two question types: MCQ and subjective questions.
-For MCQ, we adopt the metrics introduced in PsycoLLM \cite{hu2024psycollm}, including \textbf{standard accuracy}, which requires predictions to exactly match the ground truth, and \textbf{elastic accuracy}, which gives partial credit when predictions are a subset of the correct answers.
-For subjective questions, we utilize the existing text generation metrics, including \textbf{Rouge-1 (R-1)}, \textbf{Rouge-L (R-L)} \cite{lin2004rouge}, and \textbf{Bleu-4} \cite{papineni2002bleu}.
+Note that MCQ comprises two types of questions: MCQ with only a single correct option (SMCQ), and MCQ with multiple correct options (MMCQ).
+For MCQ, we adopt metrics introduced in \citet{hu2024psycollm}, including \textbf{standard accuracy}, which requires predictions to exactly match the ground truth, and \textbf{elastic accuracy}, which gives partial credit when predictions are a subset of the correct answers.
+For open-ended questions, we utilize the existing text generation metrics, including \textbf{ROUGE-1 (R-1)}, \textbf{ROUGE-L (R-L)} \cite{lin-2004-rouge}, and \textbf{BLEU-4 (B-4)} \cite{papineni-etal-2002-bleu}.